 To facilitate the opening of new labs, iMotions has helped several institutions by providing guidance, assistance, and technical know-how every step of the way.
 Having the exact information and knowledge to guide the setup of these labs has resulted in several universities becoming key players in the human behavior research world, some of which we will discuss more below.

 Of course, it’s always easier said than done to set up a large-scale lab for human behavior testing, and a tremendous amount of work is often required.
 To make this process that little bit easier, we’ve put together some advice to help you get started.

 Before you begin, it’s of course crucial to know what you want to test, and how you want to test it.
 For human behavior research, the flexibility and portability of the tools allows investigations to be centered around a huge amount of subjects – from neuropsychological testing, to market research, group interaction, and beyond.

 Often with human behavior research, the only limit is the tools at your disposal – underlining the importance of creating a large experimental space.
-Once you have your research question, you can begin to design the experiment in proper detail (and of course, we have a guide for that).
-The next step follows on from this.
+Once you have your research question, you can begin to design the experiment in proper detail (and of course, we have a guide for that), and search for the tools you need to answer those questions.

 From your research question, you should know what needs to be tested, so defining the equipment from this shouldn’t present too much of a challenge.
 If you want to test brain activity, then EEG will suit you best, while emotional response is best covered by facial expression analysis.
 Tests of physiological arousal are closely tracked by GSR, or ECG devices.
 There are more possibilities than this, and precisely how you measure things will depend on your exact research question.